arjenmarkus/specfunc-fullerton/README.md

 # Documentation

 The `doc` directory contains a PDF file documenting the functions in some detail.
-As mahematical expressions are involved to precisely define these functions, the documentation source is in Latex.
+As mathematical expressions are involved to precisely define these functions, the documentation source is in Latex.